ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/004-use-circleci-to-upgrade-app.md

 ### Requirements
 It is assumed you have the following:

- - You have a basic understanding of what [Kubernetes](https://kubernetes.io/) is.
  - You have [created an environment for your application](/01-getting-started/003-env-create)
- - You have installed [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) on your local machine.
- - You have [Authenticated](/01-getting-started/002-authenticate) to the cluster known as the 'non-production cluster'.
  - You have [deployed an application](https://ministryofjustice.github.io/cloud-platform-user-docs/02-deploying-an-app/001-app-deploy-helm/#tutorial-deploying-an-application-to-the-cloud-platform-with-helm) to the 'non-production cluster' using Helm.
  - You have created an [ECR repository](TODO) (docs coming soon)